wavemaker/docs/learn/hybrid-mobile/mobile-build-manual.md

 ---
 ---

-The **Build** process for a mobile application can be performed through Automated Build process where you can generate .apk (Android application package) or .ipa file (iOS App Store package).
+The **Build** process for a mobile application can be performed through an automated build process where you can generate .apk (Android application package) or .ipa file (iOS App Store package).
 Another way is to download Cordova/PhoneGap compatible .zip files to build systems manually for Android/iOS platforms.

 WaveMaker Studio supports you to build mobile applications in the following ways: